ZC82531/TypeScriptJS-Showcase/README.md

 After putting in a name from the JSON file provided:
 ![](images/After_Entry.png)

-Here is a demonstration of the TypeScript animation [![](https://i.imgur.com/mEu7eB9.png)](https://i.imgur.com/mEu7eB9.mp4)
+Here is a demonstration of the TypeScript animation.
+Please click on the thumbnail to see the video animation.
+[![](https://i.imgur.com/mEu7eB9.png)](https://i.imgur.com/mEu7eB9.mp4)

 ## License